HenJigg/henjigg/README.md

 ### Hi there 👋

-😄 Is an ordinary Microsoft fan.
+😄 23 years old, I'm from China and I'm a Microsoft fan.

-🔭 A regular C#-developer in the field of industrial manufacturing。
+🔭 Independent C# developer.

 🌱 Like to share blogs, video tutorials, source code